-As of today's date, there have been over 30,000 confirmed cases of COVID-19 in New York City alone, and estimates suggest that the number of cases may be many times greater.
 The current public health crisis has caused, is causing, and is expected to continue to cause extraordinary disruption throughout this District, including, but not limited to the temporary closure of offices; the imposition of travel restrictions and discouragement of the use of mass transportation; the dislocation of many residents; and disruptions and delays in the use of the mails.
-Cases of COVID have been diagnosed among members of the staff of this Court and/or members of their immediate families, which has required the closure of certain operations and made it impossible for members of the court staff to appear for work.
-Moreover, diagnosed cases of COVID-19 in the population of the Metropolitan Correction Center and the Metropolitan Detention Center have caused, and are likely to cause, restrictions on the movement of defendants to and from court.
+Cases of COVID have been diagnosed among members of the staff of this Court and/or members of their immediate families, as a result of which the court has recently cut back on the hours when its courthouses are open to the public and ordered most members of its staff to resume telework status.

 These and other considerations make it increasingly necessary for judges in this District to conduct proceedings remotely, by videoconference or other means, with defense counsel and defendants sometimes in separate locations.